divyanthj/determinant/README.md

 After you clone project, do

 1. `npm install` to install dev dependencies.
-2. `bower install` to install front end dependencies.
+2. `bower install` to install front end dependencies

 ## Running